OpenLiberty/liberty-tools-vscode/DEVELOPING.md

      - Navigate to the Extensions activity bar, or use the shortcut `Ctrl`-`Shift`-`X`
      - Click the `...` dropdown menu and select `Install from VSIX` and choose the generated `liberty-tools-vscode-xxx.vsix` file

-Step 4 downloads the JARs for Liberty Config Language Server and Eclipse LSP4Jakarta that are consumed by the VS Code client.
+Step 5 downloads the JARs for Liberty Config Language Server and Eclipse LSP4Jakarta that are consumed by the VS Code client.
-The following instructions explain how to build these JARs locally.
+If you would like a different version of the language servers other than what is available to download, the following instructions explain how to build these JARs locally.

 ## Language Servers